All staff, students and PhD Researchers are asked to consult the University advice which will be regularly updated regularly on this site.

 Remote vivas have been operating successfully since they moved online in March.

-During the reboarding transition period, vivas will continue to take place remotely until at least the end of October.
+During the reboarding transition period, vivas will continue to take place remotely.

 I am due to submit my final thesis – what should I do?